Import a GPX Route Free

 Quick Keys (Rapid Waypoints) Pro

-Quick Keys is a full-screen 5×3 grid of colored buttons that lets you add waypoints at your current GPS location with a single tap.
+Quick Keys is an on-screen grid of 14 buttons plus Undo that lets you drop a waypoint at your current GPS location with a single tap.
+The grid overlays the map — the map stays live underneath, so navigation and recording continue while it's open.

-1. During a run, tap the grid icon in the top bar to open Quick Keys
+1. During a run or recording, tap the grid icon in the top bar to open Quick Keys

-2. Tap any button to drop a waypoint with that label at your current GPS location
+2. Tap any button to drop a waypoint with that label, icon, and color at your current GPS location

-5. The last button (bottom-right) is always Undo — removes the most recent Quick Keys waypoint
+4. The last button is always Undo — removes the most recent Quick Keys waypoint

-To customize labels: go to Settings → Configure Quick Keys, or tap the gear icon inside Quick Keys.
+To customize: go to Settings → Configure Quick Keys, or tap the gear icon inside Quick Keys.

-Tip: Quick Keys waypoints and their colors are saved to the GPX file and persist across sessions.
-The map stays live underneath the Quick Keys overlay.
+Tip: Quick Keys waypoints, their icons, and colors are saved to the GPX file and persist across sessions.

 ↑ Back to top